 So, how do you get your full licence in NSW?
 In this guide, we’ll run you through each stage, discussing what it includes and how to pass it with flying colours.

-The main difference in restrictions is that you’ll be able to drive at a maximum speed of 100km/h, and you’ll be able to tow a trailer that surpasses the weight of 250 kg.
+The main difference is that P2 drivers can travel at a maximum speed of 100 km/h and are permitted to tow a trailer weighing more than 250 kg.

 Alongside the general NSW road rules, you’ll also be required to: